stillprocrastinating/UDP5WA4CF-UN01_user_centric_front_end_development/UXD.md

 ### Interaction design

-1. Homepage: _Dungeons & Dragons_ introductory content.
+- Homepage: _Dungeons & Dragons_ introductory content.
-1. Content: The first 5 chapters of _Petrification Restoration Project_ teaser.
+    - Content: The first 5 chapters of _Petrification Restoration Project_ teaser.
-1. Form: Ask story listeners whether they are interested in purchasing the full story of _Petrification Restoration Project_.
+        - Form: Ask story listeners whether they are interested in purchasing the full story of _Petrification Restoration Project_.
+    - Content: The first 5 chapters of Continued releases teasers.
+        - Form: Ask story listeners whether they are interested in purchasing the full stories of _Continued releases_.

 ### Information design